 “I will be using my law degree to do social justice work and movement lawyering,” Provenza said.
 “Movement lawyering to me in part means to take a collaborative approach to lawyering by following the lead of community members who are most impacted.”

 A Canadian-born immigrant who grew up in Hawaii, Provenza is the first in her family to attend college.
-In law school, Provenza served as director of community affairs for the UC Hastings student government group ASUCH; director of development for the Hastings Public Interest Law Foundation; student advisory board member of the Center for Advocacy, Resources and Education; and staff editor of the Hastings Race and Poverty Law Journal.
+In law school, Provenza served as director of community affairs for the UC Law SF student government group ASUCH; director of development for the Hastings Public Interest Law Foundation; student advisory board member of the Center for Advocacy, Resources and Education; and staff editor of the Hastings Race and Poverty Law Journal.
 She was also a member of the Legal Education Opportunity Program (LEOP) at Hastings, which admits students from underserved backgrounds and supports them to succeed.

 “LEOP not only provided me with tutoring and mentorship support, but also with an environment where I built some of my closest friendships,” Provenza said.